italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

    preservation, since the public key is a tracking factor in the presentation phase.
 7. **Can be used multiple times**:
-   The Wallet Instance Attestation should be usable multiple times during the validity period of the attestation, allowing for repeated authentication and authorization without the need to request new attestations with each interaction.
+   The Wallet Instance Attestation should be used multiple times during the validity period of the attestation, allowing for repeated authentication and authorization without the need to request new attestations with each interaction.